Plaza I and II Rocking Chair Theatres

 3050 1st Avenue South,

 The Plaza I & II was Florida State Theatres first twin in the state.
-The theatres opened a week apart with the grand opening for Plaza I being held on April 6, 1967 with “How to Succeed in Business Without Really Trying”.
-Plaza II followed a week later on April 13th with “A Man For All Seasons”.
+The theatres opened a week apart with the grand opening for Plaza I being held on April 6, 1967 with Robert Morse in “How to Succeed in Business Without Really Trying”.
+Plaza II followed a week later on April 13th with Paul Scofield in “A Man For All Seasons”.

 The theatres were managed by Walter Traymor.
 P.H.
 Garland, the Vice President of Florida State Theatre Operations was also on hand for the ribbon cutting ceremony where he cut a strip of 70mm film to officially open the theatres.
 Music for the evening was provided by Northeast High School Band.
 The amenities included a large lobby, a giant mirror parlor for the ladies, and the latest advances in projection and stereophonic sound.
 At least one theatre was equipped for 70mm projection.